Kowal Sentry Integration for Magento 2

 - supports multistore,

-- implements privacy policy and data sanitization,
+- takes privacy policy and data sanitization into account,

-Core features of Kowal_Sentry
+Main features of the Kowal_Sentry module

 Error Monitoring for Magento 2

-The module can report:
+The module lets you report:

 - unhandled exceptions,